Regulatory Standards Act 2025: Discussion document and consultation

 In 19 November 2024, public consultation opened on a discussion document regarding the Regulatory Standards Bill.
 Seymour said that the proposed legislation "would bring the same 'level of discipline' to regulation that the Public Finance Act brings to public spending."
 Under this legal framework, the Ministry for Regulation would be tasked with administering the Regulatory Standards legislation.

 The discussion document included a set of principles intended to guide responsible regulation, covering topics such as the rule of law, the courts' role, personal liberties, property rights, taxation, fees, levies, law-making practices, and regulatory oversight.
 There was also a proposed mechanism for assessing whether future regulatory proposals were consistent with these principles.
-The 2025 revision, unlike the one in 2021, proposed the establishment of a Regulatory Standards Board to manage concerns relating to existing legislation being inconsistent with the principls in the Bill.
-The Board would consist of Members appointed by the Ministry for Regulation and would be able to formulate non-binding reccomendations to Ministers.
+The 2025 revision, unlike the one in 2021, proposed the establishment of a Regulatory Standards Board to manage concerns relating to existing legislation being inconsistent with the principles in the Bill.
+The Board would consist of Members appointed by the Ministry for Regulation and would be able to formulate non-binding recommendations to Ministers.

 There were almost 23,000 submissions on the discussion document, with 80% being in the final four days of the consultation period, which ended at 11:59 pm on 13 January 2025.
 The Ministry for Regulation estimated that 88 percent of submissions opposed the proposed regulations, while 0.33 percent fully and partially supported them.
 In an early June 2025 interview, Seymour claimed that 99.5 percent of submissions were created using "bots."